Scream (1996 film): Retrospective and modern reception

-Sequels
+Sequels and television series

 Due to the success of Scream, development of a sequel began while the original was still in theaters.
 Scream 2 (1997) achieved similar financial and critical success as Scream.
-Williamson was unavailable to write Scream 3 (2000), the trilogy's concluding chapter, and was replaced with Ehren Kruger.
-The film fared less well than its predecessors, commercially and critically, and is regarded as the franchise's most divisive entry.
-Williamson returned to the series with the reboot film Scream 4 (2011).
+Williamson was unavailable to write Scream 3 (2000) and was replaced by Ehren Kruger.
+Although commercially successful, the film received a weaker critical response than its predecessors and is often regarded as one of the franchise's most divisive entries.

+Williamson returned to the series with Scream 4 (2011).
 While Scream 4 has been positively reassessed since its release, its modest box office and critical reception on its release, as well as Craven's death, placed the franchise on hold.

 A television adaptation, Scream (2015–2019), ran for three seasons.
-The Weinsteins refused to license the Fun World costume for the show or allow references to the films, which was controversial with fans and contributed to the series' low ratings, poor reception, and eventual cancellation.
+The Weinsteins prohibited references to the films and refused to license the Fun World costume, decisions that proved controversial with fans.
+The series later faced backlash and low ratings before being canceled.

 The film series was relaunched with Scream (2022), and its success led to immediate development of a sixth installment, Scream VI (2023).
 Both films are directed by Matt Bettinelli-Olpin and Tyler Gillett, and written by James Vanderbilt and Guy Busick.
-These films focus on a younger cast, including Melissa Barrera and Jenna Ortega, with Campbell, Cox, and Arquette appearing in supporting legacy roles.
+These films focus on a younger cast, including Melissa Barrera and Jenna Ortega, with Campbell, Cox, and Arquette appearing in supporting roles.
 Scream VI was the first film in the series not to feature Campbell, who declined to return following a dispute over pay, or Arquette.
-Scream 7 began filming in January 2025, with Campbell reprising her role and Kevin Williamson directing.
+Williamson took over as director for Scream 7 (2026), with Campbell reprising her role in the absence of Barrera and Ortega.
+Marked by production controversy, it became the highest-grossing entry in the series but received generally negative reviews.
+An eighth film is in development.